Kyriakos G. Vamvoudakis - Research Projects

 A three phase approach to thwarting a UAS encroaching on restricted airspace will be used: (1) detect the incursion using passive radar that exploits signals of opportunity and radio frequency (RF) communications/emissions from the encroacher itself; (2) deploy one or more defender UAS, capable of learning the motivations and behaviors of the encroacher, to pursue the UAS and gain and maintain proximity to it even should the encroacher take evasive action; and (3) have the defender UAS launch offensive measures that manipulate/compromise the sensor and actuation signals the encroacher relies on to stay airborne.
 For more details see our published work.

 Enabling Secure and Resilient Extremely Fast Charging: A Software/Hardware-Security Co-Design Approach

 Funding Source: Department of Energy

-Collaborators: Ryan Gerdes (PI) and several others from Virginia Tech, Utah State, OnBoard Security, ChargePoint Inc., Ford Motor Co., and Commonwealth Edison Company
+Collaborators: R. Gerdes and several others from Virginia Tech, Utah State, OnBoard Security, ChargePoint Inc., Ford Motor Co., and Commonwealth Edison Company